We're inviting you to relax, restore, and reclaim your wild soul.

 We imagine a world where everyone is able to tap into nature as the greatest source of energy and inspiration.
 We exist to enable people to reconnect to nature as a way to heal — themselves, their communities, and the planet.

-Our commitment to inspiring people to heal themselves and the planet as well as a complete reverence for nature informs everything we do.
+We are committed to inspiring people to heal themselves, their communities, and the planet through spending time in nature.
+A complete reverence for the Earth informs all that we do.

 The Forest Bathing Club was founded in San Francisco, California.
 We regularly host forest baths around the Bay Area.
-We also offer immersive weeklong transformational nature experiences in magical places around the world and a month-long nature-purpose alignment accelerator for entrepreneurs.
+We're launching our nature-connection accelerator program in the summer of 2018 and our first certification program for people who want to start a branch of The Forest Bathing Club in November 2018.

 Forest Bathing comes from the Japanese practice of shinrin-yoku, which means “luxuriating in the forest.”
 This practice of mindfulness in nature emerged in the 1980s and has been scientifically proven to lower heart rate and blood pressure, reduce stress hormones, boost the immune system, and improve overall feelings of wellbeing.